-Where the proposed transmission line is co-located with existing Ergon lines, it is intended to upgrade the existing access tracks where necessary.
+Where the proposed transmission line is co-located with existing Ergon Energy lines, it is intended to upgrade the existing access tracks where necessary.
 Off easement access may also be required back to the nearest public road and wherever possible, existing property tracks maybe used with landholder approval.
 Several new tracks will be required and will only be constructed following agreement with each landholder.
 Where additional watercourse crossings are required they will be designed and constructed to comply with Department of Agriculture and Fisheries 'Accepted Development Requirements for operational work that is constructing or raising waterway barrier works'.
 Specifically, bed-level crossings will comply with the accepted development requirements for new or replacement bed level crossings relative to the impact level of the watercourse.
 The requirements cover:

 - duration of construction

 - bed level crossing dimensions and design

-- bed level crossing configurations
+- · bed level crossing configurations

 - stream bed scour protection.

-Access to the Copperfield River substation will be provided from Gilberton Road and other tracks associated with the Kidston site.
-Access to the Mount Fox substation will be provided via Knuckledown Road.
-This road is formed down to Michael Creek and it will be necessary to construct the road from Michael Creek to the substation along the cleared road reserve a distance of approximately 1.4 km.
+Access to the Mount Fox switching station will be provided via Knuckledown Road.
+This road is formed down to Michael Creek and it will be necessary to construct the road from Michael Creek to the switching station along the cleared road reserve a distance of approximately 1.4 km.